sametmax/django-quicky/README.md

 View decorators
 ===============

-Rendering template and json bore you to death ?
+Rendering template and json bore you to death?

     from django_quicky import view